-As one may be able to guess, this combination of “blonde” and “orange” is a unique color that’s recently come into fashion in 2017.
+As one may be able to guess, this combination of “blonde” and “orange” is a unique color that’s recently come into fashion.
 It’s got stronger orange undertones than strawberry blonde does, yet it’s more vibrant than rose gold.
 You can go for a whole head of blorange or just a dip-dye.

 14) Take Cues From Nature With Tiger Eye

-Inspired by the multicolored gem, the tiger eye look has proven to be one of the most popular hairstyle trends for 2017.
+Inspired by the multicolored gem, the tiger eye look has currently proven to be one of the most popular hairstyle trends.